pkujackfeng/MLF_final_project/README.md

 >
 > - 0: No
 >
-> y depends on the auditor's opinion on the financial statements:
+> y is determinde by the auditor's opinion on the financial statements:
 >
 >   - y = 0, Standard unqualified opinion
 >